Sayeem2004/Stuyvesant/README.md

 # StuyvesantHS

-Within this repository are submodules linking to all my repositories that have some connection to code done during or related to my time at Stuyvesant high school.
+Within this repository are submodules linking to all my repositories that have some connection to code that I completed during my time at Stuyvesant high school.